hermit46/yongquantan/docs/posts/my_wild_ride_on_a_floating_factory.md

 ## Day in the Life

-Picture this: Engineers carrying on their shoulders different beams and poles, navigating a labyrinth of narrow passageways, their shoulders brushing against tangled electrical conduits while squeezing through congested corners, creeping through wire-strewn platforms.
-Above, painters in heavy coveralls, dangling precariously to the ship's side, with safety harnesses cutting into their coveralls, brushstrokes against the ship’s hull with nothing but dark ocean waiting below.
-Massive turbines that look like they were ripped out of commercial jets.
-Endless tubes, tanks, and storage units on every level.
-Thick coils of metallic rope used for anchoring the vessel.
+**Picture this:** Engineers carrying on their shoulders different beams and poles, navigating a labyrinth of narrow passageways, their shoulders brushing against tangled electrical conduits while *squeezing* through congested corners, creeping through wire-strewn platforms.

+Above, painters in heavy coveralls, *dangling* precariously to the ship's side, with safety harnesses cutting into their coveralls, brushstrokes against the ship’s hull with nothing but dark ocean waiting below.

+Massive turbines that look like they were *ripped* out of commercial jets.
+Endless tubes, tanks, and storage units on every level. *Thick* coils of metallic rope used for anchoring the vessel.
 It was like walking through the most complex Lego set you could imagine.
 The intense, gritty atmosphere of the vessel hit me hard as I waded through the controlled chaos of mechanical complexity & human labor.

 ![Me getting ready to board the One Guyana](./assets/personal_one_guyana_still.jpeg)

 ## The Tech Behind the Magic
-I'm no marine engineer, but the technology was incredible:
+I'm no marine engineer, but some (unclassified) stuff I saw included:

-- Digital Twin systems to monitor everything
+- Digital Twin systems to monitor everything in the production process
-- Sensors to detect gas leaks through sound & infrared
+- Infrared & Audio sensors to detect different types of gas leaks
 - The entire vessel was literally made to optimize the whole production process

 The control room was like NASA mission control, but for oil production.
 Teams of operators made sure everything ran smoothly.